-Veterinary Orthopedic Manipulation is a healing technology that locates areas of the animal’s nervous system that has fallen out of communication, and re-establishes neuronal communication and thus induces healing.
+Veterinary Orthopedic Manipulation is a healing technology that locates areas of the animal’s nervous system that have fallen out of communication, and re-establishes neuronal communication and thus induces healing.

 VOM is singularly the most simple, effective and safe healing modality in veterinary care to date.
-For the VOM practitioner it is an exquisitely objective, fast and easy to apply technology that takes a minimum of time to master and whose scope of application appears has yet to be fully appreciated.
+For the VOM practitioner it is an exquisitely objective, fast, and easy-to-apply technology that takes a minimum of time to master and whose scope of application has yet to be fully appreciated.

 Routinely treated are conditions such as:

 No!
 VOM exists in between veterinary medicine and chiropractic care.
 It has similarities to some of the chiropractic modalities and functions by restoring function by reducing “subluxations” as is done in chiropractic care.
 It uses a hand-held device that is used in a popular human chiropractic technique called “Activator Methods” but it is not to be confused with that technique.
 The differences between VOM and Chiropractic care are significant and distinct.

 VOM exists in a gray area between both professions (Veterinary and Chiropractic) and benefits from the positive aspects of both, a hybrid, and thus more effective than either by themselves.